nottherealsanta/ganimede/README.md

 Not all things in a notebook makes sense in a sequential order, therefore the canvas is a better representation of the flow of code.
 This also makes it easier to visualize the order and the dependencies between cells.

-Data science workflows not constantly switch between working in a notebook and converting it to scripts.
+Data science workflows are constantly switching between working in a notebook and converting it to scripts.
 This is exaggerated when working on a project that is already in production.
 This also decreases team efficiency.

 Real-time collaboration and intiutive git integration is a must for any modern tool.